|Individual title||Strata title|

 SEE WHAT OTHERS ARE READING:

-?
-What is a strata title and why is it important for homeowner?
+- What is a strata title and why is it important for homeowners?

 What is an individual title?